apache/mxnet/tools/caffe_translator/README.md

 #### Run the translated code:

-Following pre-requisites are required to run the translated code:
+Following prerequisites are required to run the translated code:
 1. Caffe with MXNet interface ([Why?](faq.md#why_caffe) [How to build?](https://github.com/apache/incubator-mxnet/tree/master/plugin/caffe#install-caffe-with-mxnet-interface))
 2. MXNet with Caffe plugin ([How to build?](https://github.com/apache/incubator-mxnet/tree/master/plugin/caffe#compile-with-caffe))

-Once pre-requisites are installed, the translated Python code can be run like any other Python code:
+Once prerequisites are installed, the translated Python code can be run like any other Python code:

 Example:
 ```